OphidiaBigData/esdm-pav-client/README.md

 -   [PyOphidia](https://github.com/OphidiaBigData/PyOphidia): the Ophidia Python bindings
 -   [click](https://click.palletsprojects.com): a Python package for creating beautiful command line interfaces in a composable way
+-   [graphviz](https://graphviz.readthedocs.io/en/stable/): Python interface to facilitates the creation and rendering of graph descriptions in the DOT language of Graphviz

 Installation from sources
 -------------------------